Envrionment

 Waste generation

-Based on its Sustainability Management Policy, the Group aims to contribute broadly to society through its business activities.
-Since FY2011, we have been cooperating in the training for enhancement of capacity for waste management organized by Japan International Cooperation Agency (JICA) Kansai Center.
+Based on our Sustainability management policy, the Group aims to contribute broadly to society through our business activities.
+Since fiscal 2011, we have been cooperating with the issue-specific training program "Fundamentals of Solid Waste Management" hosted by the Japan International Cooperation Agency (JICA) Kansai.

 Date Target countries Participants

-Explaining about the refuse compactor at Special Purpose Truck Division Hiroshima Plant (June 2019)
+Trainees listening to an explanation of refuse compactors at Special Purpose Truck Division Hiroshima Plant (September 2023)

 Protecting Water Resources and Reducing Water Use